Skip to Content

 • Pointed or v-shaped ears that may be carried erect and open to the front as those of the German Shepherd or floppy like the ones of the Pyr.

 • A long tail that extends to the hock and is typically carried low or curved over the back when the dog is aroused.
 The tail could be bushy and hang with a slight curve if your Germanees inherits primarily from the German Shepherd.
-If the puppy is more of their Great Pyrenees parent, the tail will be well plumed with a more accentuated plume at the end.
+If the puppy is more of their Great Pyrenees parent, the tail will be well-plumed with a more accentuated plume at the end.

 Instagram: @wintertheshepnees

-A German Shepherd Great Pyrenees mix will grow to approximately 22-32 inches (55.8-73.7cm) height and 50lbs to ≥100lbs (22.7 to ≥45.4kg) weight.
 The weight and height of an individual Shepnees will vary within this range depending on their age and gender.

-Younger than 12 month-old Shepnees are smaller in size.
+Younger than 12-month-old Shepnees are smaller in size.
 Also, female dogs typically weigh and measure less than their male counterparts.

 Here are the tabled details I used to determine how big a German Shepherd Great Pyrenees mix will get: